programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 To start the search engine in the application, type this command into your terminal: `./solr-9/bin/solr start -c`

+There are also commands for closing both parts of the system, they are `./tomcat-9/bin/shutdown.sh` and `./solr-9/bin/solr stop` respectively.
+If you restart your computer or run any of the shutdown commands, you will need to run the start up commands again.

 #### Windows

 To start the two parts of the application on Windows, you need to navigate into two different directories inside the current directory and run the following commands: